Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: Example: Gravitational lensing in MK background

 \subsection{Metric splitting}

-We have discussed how to split a full metric into a background part and a lens part(as perturbations) in Section $\mathrm{II}$.
+We have discussed how to split a full metric into a background part and a lens part (as a perturbation) in Section $\mathrm{II}$.
 By using Eqs.~(\ref{Full-metric}) and (\ref{Def-bg}), let us split the metric function as

 In Eq.~(\ref{MK-m}), however, we cannot split the metric function in a straightforward manner because of the existence of $\sqrt{1 - 6 m \gamma}$.
 For this reason, we shall perform the following coordinate and conformal transformations.